- The Galois Group

 Don't put anything on your syllabus unless you are *sure* that you will know the material very very well by 2 months before the exam.
 (We mean it.)

-You will need five professors, and one of them to serve as your committee chair.
+You will need four professors if in pure math (five professors if in applied math), and one of them to serve as your committee chair.
 Try to choose professors who already have a good impression of you.
 Also, talk with your adviser to find out if he/she plan on being on your committee.
 (Your adviser can't be chair.)
 Some professors have strong opinions about being on their students' committees (some will, some won't).

 For Mathematics majors, one member of your committee must be external to the Department, and the Chair must be a member of the Department.